The culture of enrichment beyond the formal curriculum aims to broaden horizons for students and is integrated into all aspects of school life.

 Many young people find achieving a DofE Award life-changing.
 A fun adventure and major challenge, three progressive Award levels (Bronze, Silver and Gold) and a wide range of activities offer endless possibilities to anyone aged 14 to 24.
 Millions of young people in the UK have already taken part in the world’s leading youth achievement award – pushing personal boundaries, gaining new skills and enhancing their CVs and university applications.
 The Duke of Edinburgh Award scheme is open for students from Year 10 upwards.

-Please click on the dropdown box to the left to read more about of DofE programme.
+Please click on the dropdown menu to the side of the page to read more about of DofE programme.